Click here to sign up for my free Rick’s Tech Tips Newsletter!

 However, most places that are anywhere near a city, town or major highway will have at least some cellular service, and it doesn’t take much of a signal for your cellular company to be able to triangulate your location.

-And now I’m going to dispel another myth about cell phones…
+And now I’m going to dispel a popular myth about cell phones…

 The police aren’t the only folks who can legally get your location data from your cellular provider.
 In fact, if your phone is turned on, virtually anyone can use an online tracking service to find out where you are at this very moment.

-Bottom line: Simply disabling your phone’s GPS feature will not hide your current location.
+Bottom line: Simply disabling your phone’s Location Services will not hide your current location.
 If you truly want to prevent others from tracking your whereabouts, you’ll have to either leave your phone at home or keep it powered off.